gbkorr/Banana-Brawl-Bonanza/README.md

 Since Banana Brawl Bonanza underwent a major code rewrite, many assets and characters from the original Alpha version have yet to be reimplemented.
 The code and sprites for these can be found in the `Alpha Assets` folder.

+The main codebase (`resources` folder) is pretty well-structured and commented, but I unfortunately never made any writeups of how the larger-scale systems work and interconnect.